aybruhm/aybruhm/README.md

-**Heyyooo? 👋**
+Nē, utsukushī ningen! 👋
 <br>

-My name is Israel Abraham Victory, I am a passionate self-taught python web developer and a freelance software engineer from Africa/Nigeria 🇳🇬.
+My name is Israel Abraham Victory, I am a passionate self-taught python web developer and a freelance software engineer from Africa/Nigeria.
 My passion for software lies with dreaming up ideas and making them come true by translating them into elegant interfaces.
 I enjoy coding, testing, and deployment of websites, web applications and the code quality of the amazing things I build.

 I am also an open-source enthusiast!
 I am currently contributing to **[AutSPACEs](https://github.com/alan-turing-institute/AutSPACEs/)**.
 I have learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.